 If the community is already well aware of the problem – you may be able to concentrate on gathering support and volunteers to start planning your program.
 You may want to form a community advisory board or similar group to represent the effort.
 (See Encouraging Involvement in Community Work.)

 - Expand the network of community members interested in preventing substance abuse.
 As the community grows more knowledgeable about substance abuse, it should be easier to recruit people to help with the prevention effort.
 You can reach community members through the media, through brochures and bulletin board messages in appropriate places, and – most effectively – through personal contact.
-(See Promoting Interest in Community Issues, as well as Promoting Awareness and Interest through Communication, for more on getting your message out.)
+(See Communications to Promote Interest, as well as Promoting Awareness and Interest through Communication, for more on getting your message out.)

 Seek out individuals for either their skills or their enthusiasm, and ask them to do things they’re good at and/or find interesting.
 You may be able to find volunteers who are experienced in curriculum development, public relations, youth work, filmmaking, and other areas that might benefit the effort.
 People whose only apparent skill is a willingness to help can network, provide logistical support (stuffing envelopes, scheduling meetings, making phone calls), and help to recruit still others, as well as developing leadership capacity over the long term.